modante/LooPyStation/README.md

     - When Pressed: Jumps to the next track (Looper Mode) / Increase 1 preset number (Looper Mode)
     - When Held: Increase 1 bank numbers (FluidSynth Mode) / Increase Volume of selected Track (Looper Mode)
 - **7 segments Display**
-  - Displays the Track number (0-9) (Looper Mode)
+  - Looper Mode: Displays the Track number (0-9) or the volume of the selected Track (0-9)
-  - Displays the last digit of GM selected preset (FluidSynth Mode)
+  - FluidSynth Mode: Displays the last digit of selected Preset or the selected Bank
 - **4 Leds**, 1 Red + 1 Green Leds on Rec and Mute/Solo Buttons:
   - Rec Button:
     - Yellow (Red+Green): When the Track is waiting to Record instantaneously (in case of Master Track 0) or when restarting the Loop